Celebrate with a simple and delicious party – ‘How Sweet It Is to Have Pie with You!’ Pie Bar Party.

 Pie is such a happy dessert.
 I think it might be almost impossible to frown while eating a piece of pie.
 (Feel free to test me on that – if you are able to frown, at least you got a piece of pie out of the deal!)

-I am so excited to share this How Sweet It Is Pie Bar Party where pie is the star of the show!
-We used Marie Callender’s® Dessert Pies and vintage floral fabrics to create a lovely garden party.
+I am so excited to share this How Sweet It Is Pie Bar Party!
+We vintage floral fabrics to create a lovely garden party.

 I wanted to really show off the pies for this party, so I decorated with a simple DIY Fabric Banner.
 I used fabrics in soft colors that looked vintage and coordinated with each other (but didn’t match).